Shaina NC: As a woman in politics

-Shaina is a staunch supporter of the Women's Reservation Bill which proposes 33% reserved seats for women in the Lower House of the Parliament of India and all state legislative assemblies.
-While women including Sonia Gandhi and Pratibha Patil have held important posts in politics, Shaina says this is not enough and is sheer tokenism.
-She feels that when more women are in power in government, they will prove their ability and potential.
+Shaina feels that when more women are in power in government, they will prove their ability and potential.
 Shaina advocates education for all women and the right to live a dignified life in society as basic rights.
 Women face gender-based harassment in India and she says that it is not due to overlegislation but under administration.
 If laws are implemented in their spirit, and culprits are punished swiftly, she feels that crime against women in India will decrease.

 Some sections of society view the BJP as conservative in its approach to women's and minority rights, but Shaina believes that the BJP is a progressive party.
 She is not afraid to admonish her own party when she believes that it has deviated from its progressive approach.
 In February 2010, BJP's ally Shiv Sena threatened to ban the release of Shah Rukh Khan's film My Name Is Khan.
 When BJP leadership was hesitant to take a firm stand on this issue, she organised a premiere of the film in New Delhi in support of her friend Shah Rukh Khan and also to make a point to the BJP leadership that she will not compromise the progressive principles of the party.
 "For me, being an MP and MLA is not the be-all and end-all.
 If I reach a dead-end in the BJP, I will call it a day," she said.
 In April 2013, with the aim of projecting a young, urbane, and women-friendly image of the BJP, party president Rajnath Singh included Shaina in the panel of seven women spokespersons to participate in television debates.
 With the aim of focusing on the well-being of women workers in the Bollywood film industry, Shaina became president of the newly formed BJP Kamgaar Morcha's BJP Chitrapat Union in July 2014.